anish-sahoo/AnimeVisualizer/README.md

 - may have to implement some form of pagination
 - cron job to scrape + update elastic
 - exploration vs exploitation - if popular items keep getting recommended → use exploration (maybe keep a count of how many times something has been recommended)
+- mix in unusual or slightly random recommendations (exploration)
+- penalize redundancy in recommendations (genre, studio, etc.)

 ## System Architecture
 ```mermaid